Housing in the United States: Homelessness

 In 2014, approximately 1.5 million homeless people resided in shelters.
 As of 2018, the Department of Housing and Urban Development reported there were roughly 553,000 homeless people in the United States on a given night, or 0.17% of the population.
 Recent spikes in the homeless population include a 44% increase in Seattle in 2017 and 16% in the city of Los Angeles in 2019.
-In January 2018 the federal government statistics gave comprehensive encompassing nationwide statistics, with a total number of 552,830 individuals, of which 358,363 (65%) were sheltered in provided housing, while some 194,467 (35%) were unsheltered.
+According to the US Department of Housing and Urban Development's Annual Homeless Assessment Report, as of 2024 there were around 771,480 homeless people in the United Stateson a given night, or about 23 of every 10,000 people.
+Homelessness increased from 2016 to 2020, along with deaths among the homeless population.

 There is some geographic variation in the rate of homelessness, which is correlated with the cost and availability of housing.
 Popular alternative explanations such as rates of mental illness or drug addiction do not explain the observed geographic variation in homelessness rates, nor do differences in regional climates.